exercism/website-copy/tracks/r/exercises/sum-of-multiples/mentoring.md

 ### Talking points

-- `microbenchmark`ing can be used to compare the performance of different function variants, which in turn should support the argument that a `for` loop falls behind for large vectors.
+`microbenchmark` can be used to compare the performance of different function variants, which in turn should support the argument that a `for` loop falls behind for large vectors.

 ```r
 microbenchmark(